 Celebrity chefs are common-place nowadays – the likes of Gino Sheffield Di Campo, Ainsley Harriott and Jamie Oliver.
 But let’s turn back the clock and look at the very first ‘sleb cook whose grave is one of the most impressive funerary monuments in the country.
 A true story of love and devotion: one of the people […]Read More A Them-Days Jamie Oliver

-Join me for a virtual tour of some Royal tombs via Zoom!
-Saturday 22nd May 2021 at 7pm BST!
 On the 9th April 2021 Prince Philip, the Duke of Edinburgh, passed away.
-Aged 99, he was the longest serving royal consort in British history and was married to Her Majesty The Queen for 74 years: […]Read More Who is buried under St George’s Chapel?
+Aged 99, he was the longest serving royal consort in British history and was married to Her Majesty The Queen for 74 years: the only Royal couple to attain a platinum wedding anniversary.
+He was also the most well-travelled member of the […]Read More Who is buried under St George’s Chapel?

 To celebrate LGBT History month I’ve asked writers, historians and scientists to put their fingers to the keyboard and share interesting stories about queer people who now reside in our cemeteries and crematoriums.
 Our latest offering comes from Sacha Coward, Community Participation Producer for the National Maritime Museum in Greenwich who today writes about the […]Read More Sarah & Anne